dhbradshaw/keras_play/log.md

+## 2016-02-19

+Got git working.
+And modules are working.
+Can't push from where I am, but that will come.

 ## 2016-02-18

 Started working within the module structure.
 Simple bugs slow me down because I haven't learned to interpret the racer error messages rapidly yet.